GMOD/Apollo/docs/Apollo2Build.md

 Also note: if there are any errors at this step, check the setup.log file for errors.
 You can refer to the [troubleshooting guide](Troubleshooting.md) and often it just means the pre-requisites or perl modules failed.

+Also also note: the "development mode" uses an in-memory H2 database for storing data by default.
+The setup guide will show you how to configure custom database settings.

 ## Setting up the application